FIBA: Most Valuable Player

-FIBA World Rankings
+World rankings

 Men's

 The following table has the Top 32 men's basketball countries in the world.
 The Top 32 is here due to the next iteration of the FIBA Basketball World Cup, the world's major tournament in men's basketball, anticipating to have 32 countries compete.
 As such, this table shows the projected teams in the next FIBA Men's WC based on the ranking's algorithm.
 This list does not consider berths given to countries based on hosting or region status.

 Women's

 The following table has the Top 16 women's basketball countries in the world.
 The Top 16 is here due to the next iteration of the FIBA Women's Basketball World Cup, the world's major tournament in women's basketball, anticipating to have 16 countries compete.
 As such, this table shows the projected teams in the next FIBA Women's WC based on the ranking's algorithm.
 This list does not consider berths given to countries based on hosting or region status.